aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/txtsaveoptionsbase/exportheadersfootersmode/_index.md

 ---
 title: TxtSaveOptionsBase.ExportHeadersFootersMode
 second_title: Aspose.Words for .NET API Reference
 description: Specifies the way headers and footers are exported to the text formats.
-Default value is PrimaryOnly.
+Default value is PrimaryOnly in C#
 type: docs
 weight: 20
 url: /net/aspose.words.saving/txtsaveoptionsbase/exportheadersfootersmode/